 As mentioned, every loan scenario is different.
-Even though a charge off is a negative, it has been factored into a credit score.
-Normally FHA loans will not require that a charged off account be paid off in order to close.
-Yet, charge offs within the last 12 – 24 months may cause an FHA loan to be denied.
+Even though a charge off is negative, it has been factored into a credit score.
+Normally FHA loans will not require that a charged-off account be paid off to close.
+However, recency plays a factor here.
 The most important credit history is the most recent.
-Therefore, recent charge offs would severely hurt chances of loan approval.
-While FHA guidelines could allow an older charged off account to stay open so a buyer or homeowner may close on an FHA loan.
+If the charge off is from the last 12 – 24 months, it may cause an FHA loan to be denied.
+However, if the charge off is from more than 2 years ago, you may still close on your FHA loan.

-FHA Guidelines for Collection Previously Reported as a Charge Off
+FHA Guidelines for A Collection Previously Reported as a Charge Off

-If a previously charged off account moves to reporting as a collection, then FHA requires lenders use the FHA collection guidelines.
+If a previously charged-off account moves to reporting as a collection, FHA will require us to use FHA collection guidelines.
 Often this means paying off the collection or calculating a payment to be used in the debt to income ratio.